ibilalkayy/coin-route/README.md

 ## Dependencies

 - Go standard library
+- `github.com/ibilalkayy/coin-route/structs`: Custom structs for API response

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

+For further details or queries, refer to the API documentation links or the source code.
+Enjoy optimizing exchange rates with Coin-Route! 🚀

+## Dependencies

+- Go standard library
-- `github.com/safepay/safepay-test/structs`: Custom structs for API response
+- `github.com/ibilalkayy/coin-route/structs`: Custom structs for API response

 ## License